 \subsection{Methodology}

 We compare to the GNN-based models EDP-GNN \citep{niuPermutationInvariantGraph2020} and GDSS \citep{joScorebasedGenerativeModeling2022}, as well as graph-transformer-based ConGress and DiGress \citep{vignacDiGressDiscreteDenoising2022}, where among all the models only DiGress uses a data-augmentation trick: it adds certain graph features, including cycle counts and the first $6$ eigenvalues (for details, see \Cref{sec:related-work}), but this \emph{trick} is supposedly inessential for building a good model \citep{vignacDiGressDiscreteDenoising2022}.
 The trick, however, improves the learning of certain features, but not necessarily other subgraph structures \citep{wangGraphDiffusionModels2025}.
-We thus compare to both the Digress model ``without the trick'', i.e., just a graph (Markov chain) diffusion model, and with the data-augmentation trick.\\ As we evaluated the full spectrum and the published experimental results only showed partial or no information about the spectrum, we need explicit access to the samples.
+We thus compare to both the DiGress model ``without the trick'', i.e., just a graph (Markov chain) diffusion model, and with the data-augmentation trick.
+As we evaluated the full spectrum while the published experimental results only showed partial or no information about the spectrum, we need explicit access to the samples.
 Since not all models \citep{vignacDiGressDiscreteDenoising2022, niuPermutationInvariantGraph2020} report snapshots, we had to retrain those also on the standard datasets.
+We test DyDM on the following datasets, taking recent advice on limitations of certain graph benchmarks into account \cite{bechler-speicherPositionGraphLearning2025}.

-We report our code and all the samples of all models in \cite{github}\footnote{See \url{https://github.com/schwarzTass/DyDM-code}}. \\ \textbf{WL-Bimodal.}~Here we train the simple bimodal distribution in Fig.~\ref{fig:wl-demonstration}, consisting of $80\%$ graph A and $20\%$ graph B, which are WL equivalent.
-The dataset has $N=5'000$ random permutations of A and B, and we follow the standard test/train split procedure \citep{joScorebasedGenerativeModeling2022, youGraphRNNGeneratingRealistic2018, niuPermutationInvariantGraph2020} using $80\%$ of the data as train data and the remaining $20\%$ as test data.
-We performed hyperparameter tuning of the comparison models as described in \Cref{sec:app:comparing-to-benchmark-models}.
+\textbf{WL-Bimodal.}~We train the simple bimodal distribution in Fig.~\ref{fig:wl-demonstration}, consisting of $80\%$ graph A and $20\%$ graph B, which are WL equivalent.
+The dataset has $N=5,000$ random permutations of A and B, and we follow the standard test/train split procedure \citep{joScorebasedGenerativeModeling2022, youGraphRNNGeneratingRealistic2018, niuPermutationInvariantGraph2020} using $80\%$ of the data as train data and the remaining $20\%$ as test data.
+For hyperparameter tuning of the comparison models, see App.~\ref{sec:app:comparing-to-benchmark-models}.